-- a pro forma as adjusted basis by approximately \$12.4 million, assuming the number of shares offered, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) Each 1,000,000 share increase or decrease in the number of shares offered in this offering would increase or decrease each of cash and cash equivalents, member's equity/stockholders' equity and total capitalization on a pro forma as adjusted basis by approximately \$14.0 million, assuming that the price per share for the offering remains at \$15.00 (the midpoint of the estimated price range set forth on the cover page of this prospectus), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (4) Includes long-term debt and line of credit.
-Net of current portion and issuance cost. - Excludes: up to 11,111,111 shares of our Class A common stock issuable upon the conversion of the Convertible Preferred (assuming all shares of Convertible Preferred are converted into shares of Class A common stock at an assumed conversion price of \$18.00 per share based on an assumed initial public offering price of \$15.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus); 21,131,322 shares of Class A common stock reserved for issuance upon the redemption or exchange of 21,131,322 LLC Units that will be held by the Continuing Pre-IPO LLC Members after the completion of this offering; up to 2,024,446 shares of Class A common stock that may vest depending on the valuation of our Class A common stock in connection with the acquisition of Rumble in March 2021; up to 2,024,446 shares of Class A common stock issued to the sellers of Rumble that would vest in the event our Class A common stock has a weighted average market value of at least \$61.90 per share for a defined period of time; up to 2,349,725 shares of Class B common stock that would be issued to certain of our executive officers, other employees and directors in the event that their LLC Units vest as a result of our Class A common stock trading above \$18.67 per share for a defined period of time, and up to 280,524 shares of Class B common stock that would be issued upon vesting of LLC Units during various time periods through August 2024; 5,745,507 shares of our Class A common stock to be reserved for future issuance under our 2021 Plan; and 1,251,122 shares to be reserved for future issuance under our 2021 ESPP.
+(2) Includes long-term debt and line of credit.
+Net of current portion and issuance cost.

+(3) Excludes: up to 13,888,889 shares of our Class A common stock issuable upon the conversion of the Convertible Preferred; 23,542,663 shares of Class A common stock reserved for issuance upon the redemption or exchange of 23,542,663 LLC Units that will be held by the Continuing Pre-IPO LLC Members after the completion of this offering; up to 2,024,446 shares of Class A common stock issued to the sellers of Rumble that would vest in the event our Class A common stock has a weighted average market value of at least \$61.90 per share for a defined period of time; up to 1,934,547 shares of Class B common stock that would be issued to certain of our executive officers, other employees and directors in the event that their LLC Units vest as a result of our Class A common stock trading above \$19.03 per share for a defined period of time, and up to 250,124 shares of Class B common stock that would be issued upon vesting of LLC Units during various time periods through August 2024; 5,745,507 shares of our Class A common stock reserved for future issuance under our 2021 Plan; and 1,251,122 shares reserved for future issuance under our 2021 ESPP.